-Goldscheider et al. On average they find that royalty rates account for 15% of gross, 41% of EBITDA, and 53% of EBIT margins.
+Goldscheider et al. On average they find that royalty rates account for 15 percent of gross, 41 percent of EBITDA, and 53 percent of EBIT margins.
 They confirm earlier findings that these overall ratios vary at industry level.
-Finally, they provide some limited support for the validity of the 25% rule based on operating profits assuming a (hypothetical) forced linear fitting between royalty rates and operating margins.
+Finally, they provide some limited support for the validity of the 25 percent rule based on operating profits assuming a (hypothetical) forced linear fitting between royalty rates and operating margins.

 In a specification of his first study, Lu conducted a pro forma analysis based on corrected "pre-royalty" profitability data.10 In other words, he added the royalty rate on top of the profit margin, thereby assuming that the licensee considers the profitability of the licensed business before paying royalties for the IP and then applies the profit-split on this (higher) margin.
-Lu now finds an average 13% profit-split based on gross profit, 26% on EBITDA and 32% on EBIT.
-Based on these results, Lu concludes "The 25% rule still rules" and suggests starting royalty negotiations with 25% of EBITDA margin or 33% of EBIT margin.
-What he does not say however is that on this pre-royalty assumption Goldscheider's classic rule would transform from 25% down to 20%.11 Moreover, he does not address the large bandwidth of the individual or industry value around the overall average.
+Lu now finds an average profit-split of 13 percent based on gross profit, 26 percent on EBITDA and 32 percent on EBIT.
+Based on these results, Kemmerer concludes "The 25 percent rule still rules" and suggests starting royalty negotiations with 25 percent of EBITDA margin or 33 percent of EBIT margin.
+What he does not say, however, is that on this pre-royalty assumption Goldscheider's classic rule would transform from 25 percent down to 20 percent.
+11 Moreover, he does not address the large bandwidth of the industry or individual value around the overall average.